Sean-Ryan6423/Open-In-Stremio/README.md

 ## Disclaimer

 This extension is not affiliated with, endorsed by, or sponsored by Stremio or Google.
 All trademarks belong to their respective owners.

+---

+*This project was mostly vibecoded with AI assistance.* 🤖